 Industrial Water filters - Iron removers

-Increased concentration of iron and magnesium in water, causes pipe obstruction and may lead to the formation of visible stains in sanitary appliances and laundry.
+Increased concentration of iron and manganese in water, causes pipe obstruction and may lead to the formation of visible stains in sanitary appliances and laundry.
 Iron badly affects the taste, odour and turbidity of water.
-Iron removers are filled with catalytic bed called birm, which removes iron and magnesium.
+Iron removers are filled with catalytic bed called birm, which removes iron and manganese.
 Birm is not used up during the process of water treatment and the contaminants are removed during backwash.
 Before the water is treated it needs to be properly aired.
 The regeneration process does not require any chemicals, as the bed is rinsed automatically during backwash.

 - connection - 1"